wormholecowboy/programming-notes/bash-scripting.md

 [ -u suidfile ]	file 'suidfile' exists and is set-user-ID.
 Setting the suid-bit on a file causes execution of that file to be done with the credentials of the owner of the file, not of the executing user.if [ -u executable ]; thenecho "Running program executable as user $(ls -l executable | awk '{ print $3 }')."fi
 [ -w writeablefile ]	file 'writeablefile' exists and is writeable to the script.	if [ -w /dev/hda ]; thengrub-install /dev/hdafi
 [ -x executablefile ]	file 'executablefile' exists and is executable for the script.
 Note that the execute permission on a directory means that it's searchable (you can see which files it contains).if [ -x /root ]; thenecho "You can view the contents of the /root directory."fi
+[ -z string/file/array ]  checks if file or string is zero length